SAP/sap-btp-service-operator/README.md

   >   helm uninstall sap-btp-operator -n sap-btp-operator

-**Note:** All service bindings and service instances are also deleted during this process and the expected time out is up to 5 minutes.
+**Note:** All service bindings and service instances are also deleted during this process.

 #### Possible Issues